What Does an Economizer Do in a Boiler

-After producing steam, the flue gas comes out from the system.
+After producing steam, flue gas comes out from the system (flue gas is the gas exiting to the atmosphere via a flue).
 Some heat energy remains in the flue gas when it goes out.
-If we cannot utilise this heat energy, it gets lost.
-Boiler economiser is a device which uses a portion this remained energy of the flue gas to heat up inlet water (feed water) to the boiler.
-Since the heat energy is given to the water before it gets fed to the boiler, the requirement of fuel for producing steam is optimised.
-Because of that, we call this device as economiser.
+If we cannot utilize this heat energy, it gets lost.
+Boiler economizer is a device that uses a portion this remained energy of the flue gas to heat up inlet water (feed water) to the boiler.
+Since the heat energy is given to the water before it gets fed to the boiler, the requirement of fuel for producing steam is optimized.
+Because of that, we call this device as an economizer.

 To remove this soot, the scraper is attached to each vertical pipe which continuously moves up and down by means of a chain pulley system.
 By scraping the soot fall down to the soot chamber placed at the bottom of the economizer.
 Then we collect the soot from the soot chamber.
-This is how a boiler economiser works.
-This is very simple form of boiler economiser.
+This is how a boiler economizer works.
+This is a very simple form of boiler economizer.